 Not only is it just a sandwich, but it’s also completely overpriced — and it doesn’t even contain that many ingredients.
 Ahhhh, lunch in the Netherlands!

 Coming from outside of the Netherlands, Dutch lunch customs might seem a bit odd.
 Why is the Dutch lunch so minimalist?
 What’s up with all the sandwiches?
-Is it simply an acquired taste that takes time getting used to, like the wonderfully bleak Dutch weather?
+Is it simply an acquired taste that takes time to get used to, like the wonderfully bleak Dutch weather?

 The history of sandwiches for lunch

 The Dutch love for sandwiches — be it as broodjes or boterhams — comes from a much older, ancestral love for bread.
-Bread was a hot topic in the 17th century Netherlands, and we still see that today.
+Bread was namely a hot topic in the 17th-century Netherlands, and we still see that today.